mendessoares/MMinte/README.md

 #####How do I setup MMinte?
 1. Download the __MMinte__ package.
 To do this go to http://github.com/mendessoares/MMinte and click on Download ZIP button on the right side of the screen.
 This will (likely) download the ZIP file to your Downloads folder.
 2. Your Downloads folder now has a MMinte_package.zip file.
 You can uncompress this file by double clicking the file.
 This will create the folder MMinte_package on your downloads folder.
 Move this folder to where you would like to keep it permanently.
 I suggest you move it to your Documents folder.
 You can do this by dragging the folder to Documents folder, or through command line.
 Here's how to do the latest.
 Open terminal, then type: ``cd ~/Downloads/MMinte-master`` and press Enter.
-Then type ``mv MMinte_package/ ~/Documents/`` and press Enter.
+Then type ``mv MMinte/ ~/Documents/`` and press Enter.
 The MMinte_package folder should now be on your Documents folder.
-2. Use the terminal on your machine to go to the MMinte_package folder by typing ``cd ~/Documents/MMinte_package/``
+2. Use the terminal on your machine to go to the MMinte_package folder by typing ``cd ~/Documents/MMinte/``
-3. Go to the __MMinte__ folder by typing ``cd MMinte``
-4. Create a virtual environment by typing ``virtualenv env``.
+3. Create a virtual environment by typing ``virtualenv env``.
-5. This will create a folder in __MMinte__ called env.
+4. This will create a folder in __MMinte__ called env.
 This is where all the packages and modules you need for doing all the analysis will be stored.
 This avoids potential conflicts between the versions of packages and modules needed for __MMinte__ and any you may have in your system.
 You can see this folder listed if you type ``ls`` on the terminal
-6. Enter your virtual environment by typing ``source env/bin/activate`` .
+5. Enter your virtual environment by typing ``source env/bin/activate`` .
 This command assumes you are right outside your env folder.
-If you are not sure where you are, type ``cd ~/Documents/MMinte_package/MMinte/`` , press enter, and try entering your virtual environment again.
+If you are not sure where you are, type ``cd ~/Documents/MMinte/`` , press enter, and try entering your virtual environment again.
-7. We will now install all the dependencies required for __MMinte__ to run.
+6. We will now install all the dependencies required for __MMinte__ to run.
 If you are working on a MacOS system, type ``bash installation/install-requiredPKGMacOS.sh`` .
 If you are working on a Linux system, type ``bash installation/install-requiredPKGLinux.sh`` .
 Wait for everything to get installed.
 The Python module __libsbml__ takes quite a while to get installed, so the whole process takes around 10 minutes on an average speed internet connection.
 If no warnings show up on the terminal window when the prompt in the terminal (``$``) shows up, then all was successfully installed.
 If you get an error message from BioPython saying that numpy is not installed, don't worry. numpy is not needed for __MMinte__ to work.
-8. You are now ready to run __MMinte__ from your virtual environment.
+7. You are now ready to run __MMinte__ from your virtual environment.
-10. If you don't want to run __MMinte__ at this point, you can deactivate your virtual environment by typing ``deactivate`` and closing the terminal.
-If you want to go ahead and run __MMinte__, go to the section __How do I run MMinte__  and start from step 4.
+8. If you don't want to run __MMinte__ at this point, you can deactivate your virtual environment by typing ``deactivate`` and closing the terminal.
+If you want to go ahead and run __MMinte__, go to the section __How do I run MMinte__  and start from step 4 in the section title __How do I run MMinte?__.

 ####FILE LIST (essential)